cpputest/cpputest.github.io/index.markdown

 $ make
 {% endhighlight %}

-For Windows users, the above work with cygwin.
+For Windows users, the above will work with cygwin.
 There are also several MS VC++ projects available.

 ## Where to find more information